jimdigriz/mt5311/README.md

 To use this you will need to enable the 'xDSL' module for both 'Discovery' and 'Poller' in the 'Global Settings' menu.

+As a recommendation, you should also index your interfaces based on `ifName` which is stable, and not `ifIndex`.

 ## Wireshark

 To use a basic Ethernet Boot & Management (EBM) protocol dissector: